sh4tteredd/EcoZonaHacking/DOCS.md

 - Remember that the digit of the byte MUST be everytime 8 for example if you change C8000000 to 1F4000000 that has 9 digits, the file won't work.

-- There is no check of the UID afaik, so you tecnically clone the original dump to any mifare card even if it doesn't support changeable UID.
+- There is no check of the UID afaik, so you can tecnically clone the original dump to any mifare card even if it doesn't support changeable UID.

 - I've a few ecozona cards and the all use the same A and B key.